UPDATE: We would just like to confirm that no Vapemate products contain Diacetyl.

 Considering the study found a presence of the chemicals, and the association with lung problems, the study concluded that “urgent action is recommended to further evaluate this potentially widespread exposure via flavoured e-cigarettes”.
 This statement has somehow been interpreted in many news articles as evidence that e-cigarettes are harmful – rather than the simple reality that the researchers think this is worthy of further study.

 A couple more things were somewhat left unsaid in many of the inflammatory news articles.
-Firstly, that these chemicals are used largely in ‘sweet’ flavours only – the study having taken 51 examples of ‘fruity’ or ‘sweet’ liquids – which means it would also be worth studying how many (if any) liquids contains the chemicals for other flavours.
+Firstly, that these chemicals are used largely in ‘sweet’ flavours only – the study having taken 51 examples of ‘fruity’ or ‘sweet’ e liquid – which means it would also be worth studying how many (if any) liquids contains the chemicals for other flavours.
 As well as that, the levels of diacetyl and other chemicals found in e-cigarettes are actually extremely low.
 As mentioned in the study completed last year, they are “slightly lower than the strict NIOSH-defined safety limits for occupational exposure”.

 So where are combustible cigarettes in this study?